corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ```

 {{< note >}}
 This filter is evaluated when a transaction is walked back, not when it is first discovered.
-A configuration change therefore takes effect immediately for any transaction still awaiting walkback — no reset or reprocessing of already-tracked transactions is required.
+As with any Archive Service CorDapp configuration change, the node must be restarted before a change to this list is picked up at all — but once picked up, it takes effect immediately for any transaction still awaiting walkback, with no reset or reprocessing of already-tracked transactions required.
 {{< /note >}}

 ## Threshold parameters